jared-richard-clarke/student/c-lang/notes/atof.md

 # ASCII to Floating Point

-Original code implemented by Brian Kernighan and Dennis Ritchie, **The C Programming Language**
+**The C Programming Language** by Brian Kernighan and Dennis Ritchie

 ```c
 #include <ctype.h>